 “The Problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence.”

 And so it has ever been.

 Remember, if you have ever posted publicly on any matter pertaining to a US presidential election or party nomination for president – you are not one of the smart ones.

 Believe it or not the hardest part of this list was keeping at five-ish quotes.
 Bukowski wrote over a thousand poems, a hundred short stories, six novels, and seemed not to shy away from interviews.
 Hell, his phone number was listed in the public phone directory for years.
 Everyone has a Bukowski quote/story.

 At any rate, you can quote (and post those quotes) from Bukowski until the cows come home.
 Just don’t do it too much or you’ll find yourself in just a t-shirt and underwear skyping with some fatty from Cleveland at 2 in the morning.

 Over and out amigos, amigas.
 I post in flurries, God only knows when I’ll be back.

-(1) A reader reached out to remind me that she is not technically the worst person I have ever known and quite possibly not even in the top ten.
-I admit, I write these things with more than a little hyperbole so I have made a correction via this disclaimer/footnote.
+(1) A reader reached out to remind me that the noted is not technically the worst person I have ever known and quite possibly not even in the top ten.
+I admit, I write these things with more than a little hyperbole so I have added this disclaimer/footnote.